Carl1019/TimDetection/README.md

 2. watch out the file path in data.yaml(better use absolute path for all path!)
 3. When running the script, I found that there is a multi-process error, which be solved by use(if __name__ == "__main__":)
 4. Does 50 epoches too many?
+5. File 转义error when loading models, solution: preceded by r
+6. model.val should be followed by the absolute path and split test dataset

 Plans: